 Let’s think of two stores selling black workout mats:

-The take away from this example is that it’s not the product that shapes your description, rather the target audience.
+The takeaway from this example is that it’s not the product that shapes your description, but rather the target audience.

 So, as yourself these basic questions to better define buyer persona:

 Well, you have set up a clearly defined buyer persona, so the trickiest part is over.
 Now it’s time to take into account certain things that matter the most to your audience.
 You know your product and your audience, right?